Lung Transplant Evaluation and Requirements

 When you choose to come to UPMC for a lung transplant evaluation, the process will begin before you even travel to Pittsburgh.

-This guide will explain the lung transplant evaluation process at UPMC, such as:
+This guide will explain the lung transplant evaluation and requirements at UPMC, such as:

 - How the lung transplant team decides if you meet the criteria for an evaluation visit.

 - What happens during your lung transplant evaluation.